 Now it’s time to discuss the strategy and rounds that Amazon conducts for the hiring procedure.
 But before that keep in mind a quick tip that works in every company…Your goal is to write just the right amount of good code and communicate well.
-You’re not paid to code, you’re paid to think, figure out problems and give the solution.
-To crack any technical interview all you just need is a laptop, a working internet connection, will to solve problems regularly and within a few months, you can learn the essentials.
+You’re not paid to write code, you’re paid to think, figure out problems, and give the solution.
+To crack any technical interview all you just need is a laptop, a working internet connection, will solve problems regularly and within a few months, you can learn the essentials.

 The interview procedure in Amazon kind of similar to other big tech companies so let’s discuss that…

 Sending Application: Getting a call from Amazon for an interview is not easy if you don’t have any referral.
 Your chances to get the interview call is more if you have a connection with an employee there.
 If you don’t have we highly recommend making connection with hiring managers or recruiters via LinkedIn.
 Also, focus on your CV when you are applying for the job.
 Make it short, precise because none of the recruiters has more than 15 seconds to scan a CV.
 Write down only those things you are comfortable with, do not fake anything because the interviewer can spot that easily during the interview..
 Below is the link for the guidelines of CV.